Brødrene Dal: Theme music

 All the series have had different opening themes, but they all had the same trademark closing theme, the overture of The Eye of Wendor by Mandalaband.
 In the first three series the recording with Mandalaband was used, but for the fourth one a new recording was made by the Norwegian Radio Orchestra (Kringkastingsorkestret).

-Home media
+Home media and streaming

 In addition to several reruns since first being aired, the first two series were released on VHS in 1988.
 The third series were released on VHS in 1995, before all three series were re-released on DVD in 2000, albeit in non-restored forms, using the VHS masters.
 In 2010, all four series of the show were released on remastered DVDs both individually and as a box set.

 No plans have been announced regarding a Blu-ray release.
 The first two series were shot on 35 mm film, whilst the third and fourth were shot digitally.

+The show was made globally available on NRK TV (NRK's free-of-charge VoD service) in the late 2010s, although in Norwegian without subtitles.

+International broadcasts

+In Sweden, the first 3 seasons were broadcast on SVT1, while Karl XIIs gamasjer was broadcast on SVT Barn.

+In Finland, Spektralstenene and Legenden om Atlant-Is were aired on Yle, primarily Yle TV1.
+Vikingssverdets forbannelse aired occasionally on the Finnish version of Viasat Film Family in 2018.